About This Course

 UCC School of English has a strong tradition of creativity and independent thinking.
-Our students learn, by reading, writing and listening, how to balance different arguments.
-You will get practice at clear and persuasive writing and at teamwork, presentations, and effective discussion in seminar situations.
+Our students learn, by reading and listening, how to balance different arguments.
+You will get practice at clear and persuasive writing and at effective discussion in seminar situations.
 You will join a community of learning where you can develop your ideas and knowledge and shape your skills.

 The BA in English introduces you to the subject in its fullest sense.
 You will study English across the centuries and can cover areas such as creative writing, film, drama and theatre.
 If you're a keen reader and interested in technology, we can help you hone your digital and literary skills with courses on digital media and through technology-enabled learning.

 - EN1002 Literature and Society: Medieval to Renaissance (5 credits);

 - EN1003 Introduction to Modern Literature: Romantics to Contemporary (5 credits);

 - EN1004 Theories: Literature, Film, Drama and Theatre Studies (5 credits)

 The Canterbury Tales; Seventeenth Century Literature; Eighteenth Century Literature; American Cinema; Romance and Realism; Nineteenth Century American Literature; Drama: Medieval and Renaissance; Women and Literature; Introduction to Shakespearean Drama; Inventing Modern Drama; Colony and Nation: Irish Literature before 1900

 Of Monsters and Men: Old and Early English Literature; European Cinema; Twentieth-Century American Literature; Critical Theory; Romance: Medieval to Renaissance; Romantic Literature; Victorian Literature; Contemporary Irish Writing; Contemporary Literature and Culture; The Irish Literary Revival and Irish Modernism; Contemporary Theatre; Studies in Shakespeare; Modernism